SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_1/README.md

 - `BTP` - This directory will contain all the configuration for *BTP specific* resources
 - `CloudFoundry` - This directory will contain all the configuration for *Cloud Foundry specific* resources

-We move all the configuration inlcuding the `*.tfstate` file as well as the `.terraform` directory and the `.terraform.lock.hcl` file into the `BTP` directory.
+We move all the configuration including the `*.tfstate` file as well as the `.terraform` directory and the `.terraform.lock.hcl` file into the `BTP` directory.
 The directory `learning-terraform-on-sapbtp` should now only contain the two new directories.

 We switch into the directory `CloudFoundry`.
 We create a new file called `provider.tf` in the newly created directory with the following content: